hannutt/FlaskApi/README.md

 JavaScript search function.
 The function uses the window.find method and highlights the found words in yellow. the function also stores the searched words in a table and displays them to the user.
 The function also shows some statistics about the searched words, for example the number of characters of the longest and shortest words and the number of characters of both words

+ACCESS THE DATABASE using API endpoint

+using api/db/<name> where the parameter <name> is the name of the database.
+This will display all the database information on the screen.
+A Python function counts the number of database fields and uses it in a for loop.
+This is how all fields and field information are displayed.

+Various API calls like search or delete by id, name, etc. are also available,